Listed on this page are our direct Bender

 Wendelin Müller never married.

-Wendelin Müller is my Bender / Blaies generation's 7th cousin, 2
+Wendelin Müller is my Bender / Fries / Blaies generation's 7th

 generations removed.

 1.4.7.2.2.1.8.7.4.5.
 Viktor Bergmaier, 5-27-1895--4-19-1918, the fifth of ten children of Sophia Zotz and Jakob Bergmaier born in Rauenberg and died as a German soldier in The Great War in Saint Hilaire au Temple, France.
-On the 20 and October 21 [1918] to Holy Hilaire to the temple.
 There it comes to an end the bloody and glorious epic of the famous battle, the MARNE.
 Saint Hilaire au Temple is in the area called The Ardenne.
-Viktor Bergmaier is my Bender / Blaies generation's 8th cousin, 2 generations removed.
+Viktor Bergmaier is my Bender / Fries / Blaies generation's 8th cousin, 2 generations removed.

 1.2.3.4.8.1.7.2.6.3.
 Alfons Kleinlagel, 3-29-1898--4-26-1918,